EHB-MCT/assignment-1-dikra-attila/README.md

 # Starterfile frontend and backend

-A short description of your project.
+A short description of our project.

 Next, read this example and adapt it to your project.